parrot/PACT/nodes.md

 * Register - INSP register
 * Block - Sequence of Ops, no return value
 * Sub - Parrot sub, contains a block
+* Conditional - choice between two blocks based on a register

 Ops such as goto may refer to blocks.
 It is at this level that information such as labels and registers are added.
-All variables should have direct register information attached.
+No complex structures such as loops or lexical variables exist.
+The should all be desugared to register-level variabes, lookup opcodes, conditionals, and blocks.

+This layer will also support a structure directly related to bytecode with basic blocks replaced with labels and gotos.

+Bytecode structures should _never_ create deep trees.
+Subs contain blocks, block contain ops, ops contain constants or registers.
+The only exception is the link from the end of a block to the next block or conditional in CFG form.